- Latin America

 - Teach English Online

 11 Reasons Why You Might Choose to Teach English in Latin America Over Spain

 I was 20, in college, day dreaming about my dream-life in Spain.
 I dreamed of sunny days in parks that have been around for centuries.
 I imagined myself walking through museums studded with Picassos and Goyas.
 I saw myself meeting my friends for tapas, all while having deep, Hemingway-esque conversations.
 Within months I was actually in Spain, living this dream.

 While I was fortunate to experience each of these things while teaching English in Spain, I came back to the U.S. with a thirst for something more….but still in a Spanish accent.
 My thirst was satiated upon my next trip to Central America…and then again to South America and Mexico and beyond.
 Before, I had seen Spain as the end all be all of the Spanish-speaking world, but experiencing Latin America changed this, and my world, entirely.

-So, if you want to learn Spanish and enjoy a tremendous international experience teaching English abroad, here are 11 of the many reasons to consider teaching English in Latin America rather than Spain.
+If you want to learn Spanish, this is pretty easy: consider teaching English in Spanish-speaking countries.
+To enjoy a tremendous international experience teaching English abroad, here are 11 of the many reasons to consider teaching English in Latin America rather than Spain.

 1. To Learn Spanish